ms-van3t-devs/ms-van3t/README.md

     	`sudo add-apt-repository ppa:sumo/stable`
     	`sudo apt update`
     	`sudo apt install sumo sumo-tools sumo-doc`
-    * Be careful: in the future the previous commands will install updated version of SUMO which are not ensured to work with this scripts (that are tested with **v-1.6.0**)
+    * Be careful: in the future the previous commands will install updated version of SUMO which are not ensured to work with this scripts (that are tested with **v-1.6.0** to **v-1.8.0** )

 * Clone this repository in your pc.